Complementary Health Approaches

 Traditional Chinese Medicine (TCM)

 Tai chi and qi gong are considered safe practices, and acupuncture has a good record of safety when performed correctly by a trained practitioner.
 However, safety concerns have been raised about some of the herbal products used in TCM.
 There have been reports of products being contaminated with drugs, toxins, or heavy metals, or not containing the listed ingredients.

 Highly diluted homeopathic remedies are generally safe.
 However, not all products sold or labeled as homeopathic are highly diluted.
-Some of them contain substantial amounts of active ingredients and therefore could cause side effects and drug interactions.
-There have been reports of harmful effects linked to homeopathic remedies, some of which apparently were caused by the remedies themselves, and some of which were caused by the use of homeopathic remedies in place of effective conventional treatment.
+Some contain substantial amounts of active ingredients and therefore could cause side effects and drug interactions.
+There have been reports of harmful effects linked to homeopathic remedies—some apparently caused by the remedies themselves, and some caused by using homeopathic remedies in place of effective conventional treatment.

 Although naturopathy relies as much as possible on natural treatments, it’s important to remember that “natural” does not necessarily mean “safe.”
 Some approaches used in naturopathy, such as herbal supplements and restrictive or unconventional diets, have the potential to be harmful if not used under the direction of a well-trained practitioner.
 Naturopathy is not a complete substitute for conventional care.
 Relying exclusively on naturopathic treatments and avoiding conventional medical care may be harmful.

 Make sure to tell your health care provider about any naturopathic treatments you’re using.
 It’s also important to make sure your naturopathic practitioner knows about all drugs and other conventional treatments you are receiving.